-That means Digimon isn’t just a kids’ show anymore.
+It means Digimon isn’t just a kids’ show anymore, and it doesn’t try to pretend otherwise.
 It’s got something for the folks who watched it as kids and still want a little piece of that magic, but with a grown-up twist.
+Whether you’re revisiting the Digital World after two decades or discovering it for the first time, you’ll find that the series has consistently added emotional complexity, philosophical conundrums, and even outright horror to what began as a simple adventure about digital pets.

 Three connected scenes showing children, teenagers, and adults interacting with Digimon creatures, illustrating the franchise growing up with its audience.